Snowflake-Labs/semantic-model-generator/README.md

 make setup_admin_app
 ```

+This uses `pip` to install dependencies from the root `pyproject.toml`; feel free to use `conda` or any package manager
+you prefer.

-Once installed, you can run the app using the provided Makefile target, or with your current version of Python manually specified:
+Once installed, you can run the app using the provided Makefile target, or with your current version of Python manually
+specified:

 ```bash
 # Make target